yampilop/RHOSPVirtLab/README.md

 masquerade = true
 ```

-Edit /etc/hosts and delete the undercloud names from the line starting 127.0.0.1.
+Edit /etc/hosts and ensure there are no undercloud names in the lines starting with 127.0.0.1 and ::1.
+There should be just localhost names there.

 Create a /home/stack/templates/custom-undercloud-params.yaml file with the following content: